irontec/ivozprovider/doc/sphinx/pbx_features/ivrs.rst

         In case the dialed extension exists in the company, this locution will be played (usually something like 'Connecting, please wait...').

-    Blacklist regular expression
-        This field can be used to avoid some extensions to be accessed from the IVR.
-In the image above, the exntesions 105 and 106 will not be available, and trying to dialing them will trigger the **error configuration**.

     No answer process
-        If the dialed extension does not answer in X seconds, the no answer process will trigger, playing the configured locution and redirecting the call to another number, extension or voicemail.
+        If the dialed extension points to a user and does not answer in X seconds, the no answer process will trigger, playing the configured locution and redirecting the call to another number, extension or voicemail.

     Error process
         If the dialed extension is invalid (o nothing has been dialed), the error process will trigger, playing the configured locution and redirecting the call to another number, extension or voicemail.

+.. warning:: No answer processing only applies for extensions pointing to
+               users.
+Extensions that point to other entities (such as external number, huntgroup, etc.) won't use this logic.

 .. _custom_ivrs: